alliee28/jk-assignment/README.md

 ~~This is a strikethrough comment~~

 > This is a blockquote
-> TThis is also part of the blockquote
+> This is also part of the blockquote

 * This is list item 1
 * Item 2